germanium-git/vCD/README.md

 --------

 There're some Python scripts simplifying the operations tasks on VMware vCloud Director.
-* Create an external network
+* Create an External Network
-* Create Edge
+* Create an Edge
-* Create VDC Network
+* Create a VDC Network
+* Switch VM's vnic to different Org Network

 ### Dependencies
+The scripts work with python 2.7.
 These are the python modules needed to run the scrips.
 Install those by using pip
 * jinja2
 * yaml
 * reqests
 * termcolor
+* xmltodict

 ### How to use this project